Modzzzzz/ModzBott/README.md

 > **The bot will not clear messages.** - If the bot does not clear messages make sure that is has the **<samp>MANAGE MESSAGES </samp>** permission.
 It needs this to function.

 > **The auto clear is not working.** - If the auto clear is not working it could mean many things.
 It could mean that there is a bug in the code or insufficient permissions.
 Please refer to the permissions (top of README.md) for details on what permission this needs.

+> **My money is not adding up or saving.** - Please let me know in the [support server](https://discord.gg/nzEnYtZ) so i can get a fix for that as soon as possible.